 During the ’60s and ’70s St. Francis Church kept apace with the changes brought about by the Second Vatican Council as well as in society in general.
 Programs for youth and senior citizens kept the church humming with activity.
 The “Good Word” telephone outreach provided a daily message of inspiration for homebound New Yorkers.
 Meeting space was provided for 12-Step Fellowships.
 Adult education classes provided valuable ongoing formation in the Christian faith.

-Over the past twenty years numerous programs and ministries have sprouted in response to the needs of an ever-changing church and society: the St. Francis Residences for the chronic mentally ill homeless; the Come Home program for alienated Catholics; a support group for separated, divorced and remarried persons; an expanded Adult Education program; a professionally-staffed counseling center; a referral center for newly-arrived immigrants.
+Over the past twenty years numbers programs and ministries have sprouted in response to the needs of an ever-changing church and society: the St. Francis Residences for the chronic mentally ill homeless; the Come Home program for alienated Catholics; a support group for separated, divorced and remarried persons; an expanded Adult Education program; a professionally-staffed counseling center; a referral center for newly-arrived immigrants.
 The list goes on and on.

 Throughout this time, St. Francis Church has found itself in the forefront of ministry to an increasingly diverse ethnic population.
 The faces that make up our daily worshipping communities reflect the growing immigrant populations.
 St. Francis is home to vibrant Spanish-speaking, Filipino and Korean communities.
 The statue of Mary Mother of the Church, installed during the 1992 Centennial Restoration of the upper church, is dedicated to those people who have found a new home in America and a spiritual haven at St. Francis Church.

-For over 100 years, the Church of Saint Francis of Assisi has been more than just a house of worship in midtown Manhattan.
+For 175 years, the Church of Saint Francis of Assisi has been more than just a house of worship in midtown Manhattan.
 It has served as the focal point for untold numbers of people seeking a place of compassion, inspiration, comfort, nourishment and education.
 Guided by the spirit of Il Poverello, the little poor man of Assisi, we are confident that St. Francis Church will continue to stand well into the 21st century and beyond as a beacon of faith, hope and love.